Cost:

 We use a language-agnostic subset of JavaScript we call FoundationScript.
 We do this because we want our students to learn programming in a way that's broadly applicable and not language-dependent. - Do I need to purchase any course materials?

-No, all required materials will be provided. - How is this different from the self-paced (non-live) version?
+No, all required materials will be provided. - Is there any required equipment or software?

 The main differentiator is obviously the live component.
 From a curriculum standpoint, the core parts are the same.
 However, the contexts are slightly different.
 The self-paced version approaches programming from a web development angle.
 The live version takes a more abstract approach, that's inspired by algorithmic problem-solving and mathematics. - How will doing this course affect the admissions process for the Premium Membership Program?